trannolis/trannolis/README.md

-My first website.
+This is my first website.

 Front end made with Google Web Designer.

 Hosted by AWS S3 and Cloudfront.